Tunji Bello: Educational background

 He has a BSc degree in political science from the University of Ibadan, graduating in 1984.
 He earned a master's degree in International Law and Diplomacy (ML.D) in 1987 and a Bachelor of Law (LLB) degree in 2000 from the University of Lagos.
 Bello is a barrister at law (BL), qualifying from the Nigerian Law School, Lagos, in 2001.

 Media career

 Bello started his media career at the defunct Concord Press of Nigeria, where he rose to the position of editor.
 He started out as a features writer and also an assistant features editor.
 His career in journalism grew so quickly that he became a politics editor at the age of 27.
 He was later promoted to the editor of the Sunday title and later editor of the daily title of the Concord Newspapers Group.
 He was also appointed chairman of the editorial board of This Day Newspaper in 2000.
-He was a staff writer with St. Petersburg Times, Florida, US, and also the US News & World Report, Washington DC, in 1992.
+He was a staff writer with St. Petersburg Times, Florida, US, and also the U.S. News & World Report, Washington DC, in 1992.